 Last, every chapter has a Quiz.

 The problem sets might perhaps better be called "function sets".
-In each, you'll be asked to write a set of functions.
+In each except the first, you'll be asked to write a set of functions.

 Many will be hard.
 This is quite deliberate.
 My aim in TF! is to provide you with a set of tools able to solve computational problems (and that's all Python is in the end, of course), and then set you to work on good problems.